-Before 2018, NDRC and SAIC took charge of price-related cartels and nonprice-related cartels respectively.
-After the implementation the Chinese government's institutional reform in 2018, SAMR is responsible for AML enforcement, which is specifically assumed by its anti-monopoly bureau.
+Before 2018, NDRC and SAIC took charge of price-related cartels and non-price-related cartels respectively.
+After the implementation of the Chinese government's institutional reform in 2018, SAMR is responsible for AML enforcement, which is specifically assumed by its anti-monopoly bureau.

-At the local level, according to the Notice on Anti-Monopoly Enforcement Authorization issued by SAMR on January 3, 2019, provincial Administrations for Market Regulation (AMRs) are authorized to take charge of the AML enforcement work within their administrative regions and deal with it in the name of their own authority.
-The Notice also requires that the provincial AMRs to report to SAMR within 10 working days after a case is filed.
-Before the decisions made in regard of case cancellation, prior notice of administrative penalty (Statement of Objection), final decision, suspension of an investigation (Commitment decision), resumption of an investigation, termination of an investigation, and proposed administrative advice on a treatment of an abuse of administrative power to eliminate or restrict competitions, provincial AMRs shall accept the guidance and supervision of SAMR.
-They shall submit the relevant documents to SAMR within 5 working days after making the final decision, suspending and terminating the investigation decision, and proposal on a treatment of an abuse of administrative power.
+At the local level, according to Interim Provisions, provincial Administrations for Market Regulation (AMRs) are authorized to take charge of the AML enforcement work within their administrative regions and deal with it in the name of their own authority.
+The Notice also requires that the provincial AMRs to report to SAMR within 7 working days after a case is filed.
+Before the decisions made in regard of case cancellation, prior notice of administrative penalty (Statement of Objection), final decision, suspension of an investigation (Commitment decision), resumption of an investigation, termination of an investigation, provincial AMRs shall accept the guidance and supervision of SAMR.
+They shall submit the relevant documents to SAMR within 7 working days after making the final decision, suspending and terminating the investigation decision.
 SAMR and provincial AMRs shall simultaneously announce law enforcement information to the public.